 Note: From this prompt, you could alternately choose to remove the device from its parent group.
-This does not delete the device, but rather, removes it as a member of the parent group that is currently active in the Device Tree.
+This does not delete the device, but rather, removes it as a member of the parent group that is currently active in the Resources tree.
 If the device is a member of other groups, those relationships will remain intact.
 Devices cannot be manually removed from dynamic groups.
-For more information on Device groups, see Device Groups Overview.
+For more information on device groups, see Device Groups Overview.

 - Upon deletion, as discussed in the next section, the device and all its data is moved to the Recently Deleted folder, where it will remain available for recovery for seven days.

 Restoring a Device